 • Valproate, levetiracetam, and benzodiazepines are the most beneficial treatments.
 Convulsive seizures are rare and usually responsive to therapy.

-Uyama and colleagues first reported a patient with adult-onset fine finger tremulous movement, myoclonic jerks, and 2 generalized seizures coming from a family that was affected with the same condition through 3 generations with high penetrance (40).
+Uyama and colleagues first reported a patient with adult-onset fine finger tremulous movement, myoclonic jerks, and 2 generalized seizures coming from a family that was affected with the same condition through 3 generations with high penetrance (48).
 None of the patients showed other neurologic signs nor abnormal neuroradiological findings; electrophysiological study indicated cortical reflex myoclonus.
-Subsequently, the same group reported 4 unrelated families, including 27 affected members through 3 generations with high penetrance (39).
-In 1991, Yasuda used the term "benign adult familial myoclonic epilepsy" (BAFME) to describe 2 pedigrees in which affected members showed autosomal dominant hand tremor, myoclonus, and epileptic seizures with a nonprogressive course (45).
+Subsequently, the same group reported 4 unrelated families, including 27 affected members spanning 3 generations, with high penetrance (47).
+In 1991, Yasuda used the term "benign adult familial myoclonic epilepsy" (BAFME) to describe 2 pedigrees in which affected members showed autosomal dominant hand tremor, myoclonus, and epileptic seizures with a nonprogressive course (54).
 Also, in these patients, electrophysiological studies showed evidence of cortical reflex myoclonus.
-In 1999, Plaster and colleagues and Mikami and colleagues mapped the disease on chromosome 8q24 (27; 29).
+In 1999, Plaster and colleagues and Mikami and colleagues mapped the disease on chromosome 8q24 (31; 34).